tigran-sog/inequality-metrics/README.md

 ## Exploring Atkinson inequalities of European countries in more detail

-Having gained a more intuitive understanding of how the Atkinson measure reacts to different types of income distribution, let's explore one of its most notable applications - the inequality-adjusted Human Development Index - in more detail.
+Having gained a more intuitive understanding of how the Atkinson measure reacts to different types of income distributions, let's explore one of its most notable applications - the inequality-adjusted Human Development Index - in more detail.

-Check out [**this repository**](https://github.com/tigran-sog/clustering-europe) where we decompose the index into its Human Development score and its Atkinson measure and use *k*-means clustering on these two variables to categorise European countries...
+Check out [**this repository**](https://github.com/tigran-sog/clustering-europe) where I decompose the index into its Human Development score and its Atkinson measure and use *k*-means clustering to categorise European countries based on their societal development and their inequality.

 ![Image: European countries by human development and inequality](viz/plot%20k4.png)